Direct answer

 For the full Amazon listing and category strategy, see the Amazon self-publishing guide.

-Step 2: Build Your Advance Reader List
+How Do You Build Your Advance Reader List?

 Identify 20 to 40 readers in your genre — from your existing network, social media followers or newsletter subscribers — who will read your book before publication and leave an honest review at launch.
 Give them a digital copy 3 to 4 weeks before publication.
 Ask specifically for a review on Amazon at launch week.